 1978 TPF donates 200 redwood saplings to Descanso Gardens for the planting of a redwood grove.
 The Poppy Print newsletter (then edited by Ysabel Fetterman) published on regular quarterly schedule.

 1983 First Wild Flower Hotline, a recorded phone message offering free weekly updates on where to find the best spring wild flowers.
-(Today’s hotline is available only on-line.)
+(Today’s hotline is available on-line and as a recorded message.)

-1991 TPF publishes Gardener’s Guide to California Wildflowers by Kevin Connelly.
+1991 TPF publishes the book Gardener’s Guide to California Wildflowers by Kevin Connelly.
 Shade structure erected in East Sales Yard, expanding space for retail nursery offerings.

 1993 One hundred years ago, Theodore Payne arrived in Southern California.